 The Free Application for Federal Student Aid (commonly referred to as FAFSA) is a quick and simple way to apply for federal aid and most state aid programs while attending school.
 Nearly 22 million FAFSAs are submitted each year by college students across the country.
 Applying online only takes about 30 minutes and it is 100% free.
 After applying, you will receive an award letter from the school that you are attending that contains both the federal and non-federal aid that you are eligible to receive.
 Be sure to reapply for financial aid each academic year by completing that year's FAFSA.
 This is important because as your financial situation changes, your eligibility for financial aid can differ from year to year.

 Grants are need-based aid that do not have to be repaid after the completion of your degree.
-You mat have to repay the grant if you withdraw early from your program, if your enrollment status changes to effect your eligibility or if you received outside scholarships or grants that reduced your financial need.
+You may have to repay the grant if you withdraw early from your program, if your enrollment status changes to affect your eligibility or if you received outside scholarships or grants that reduced your financial need.

 4. Federal Student Loan